FREQUENTLY ASKED QUESTIONS

 C.2 I want one of your original works.
 How does that work and how much will it cost?

 If you’d like to purchase a painting or drawing keep an eye on my show schedule.
 It’s best to contact one of the galleries on that schedule (before the exhibition starts) with the request to be put on the preview list.
 It’s up to the gallery if they have room to take new names on their list.
 When you’re on it, a gallery will put together an online preview of the work, including the work’s measurement and pricing.
 The prices are determined by size, technique and the surface it’s painted on.
-By joining me on IG or adding your name to my mailing list I can keep you up to date on all upcoming exhibitions.
+By joining me on IG or adding your name to my mailing list (click icons on the top of the page, right) I can keep you up to date on all upcoming exhibitions.

 C.3 Do you do commissions?
 Do you work on consignment?